19 - 24 April, 2026

 Time: 18:00 - 23:00

 This event will be an opportunity for delegates across all career stages to get together in an informal setting, relax with old friends and colleagues, and make new connections.
-All this while enjoying some bowling, billiard, and shuffleboard among other games, and having some nice food together.
-This initiative is jointly sponsored by the IEEE AP-S Young Professionals (YP) IEEE MTT-S Young Professionals and EurAAP Early Careers in Antennas and Propagation (ECAP).
+All this while enjoying some interactive darts, ping pong, pool, shuffleboards among other games, and having some nice food together.
+This initiative is jointly sponsored by the IEEE AP-S Young Professionals (YP) and EurAAP Early Careers in Antennas and Propagation (ECAP).

 Welcome Reception